abcnews/odyssey-parallax/README.md

 ## Normal usage

-To use this in a story, include it in the article body:
+To use this in a story, include it in the article body (where `name` is the key given to you from Keyframer):

 ```
 Some text before the parallax portion of the story starts.

-#parallax
-[HTML fragment containing the parallax config from Keyframer]
-...any images that should render in lieu of the parallax when syndicating...
-#endparallax
+#parallaxkey

 You can then carry on your story after the parallax section.
 ```

 ## Header usage

-To use a parallax as the header then simply place the HTML fragment inside the `#header` tags:
+To use a parallax as the header then simply place the hash marker inside the `#header` tags:

 ```
 #header
-[HTML frament containing the parallax config from Keyframer]
+#parallaxkey
 #endheader
 ```